 Through my previous Articles, we have discussed developing a sample Android Application, “MyApp”; Build & Run the Application in Android Studio.
-In this Article, I am going to explain, what are the core components in Android application.
+In this article, I am going to explain, what are the core components of the Android application.

 Components are the building blocks of an Android application.
-Mostly the Android applications built with below components:
+Mostly the Android applications are built with the below components:

 Basically below are the App components:

-Activity represents an user interface to allow the user to interact with the Application.
+An activity represents a user interface to allow the user to interact with the Application.
 From above, LoginActivity and MainActivity are the Activities defined to interact with the Application.

-Have you ever used stock ticker.?
+Have you ever used a stock ticker.?
 It displays continuously the latest stock prices; without interrupting the user interaction.
-This is happening, because there is a service running in the background; picking up the stock prices and giving to Activities to display them.
-That means, Services run in background to keep the Android Application active and to do some activities in the background.
+This is happening, because there is a service running in the background; picking up the stock prices and giving them to Activities to display them.
+That means Services run in the background to keep the Android Application active and to do some activities in the background.

-Providers are used to provide something to its’ own Applications or other Applications.
-What is that something?
+Providers are used to providing something to its’ own Applications or other Applications.
+What is that?
 The something is the data.
-Primarily these are dealing with content or data; we call them as Content Providers.
+Primarily these are dealing with content or data; we call them Content Providers.

 These are App components.
 Don’t worry; we will discuss them with examples; through relevant Articles.

-Have you observed “AndroidManifest.xml” file, in above picture?
+Have you observed the “AndroidManifest.xml” file, in the above picture?
 This is the manifest file where Android Application components are declared.
-This is the file Android will look into first, before start the Application; and based on the declarations in the manifest Android will run the Application.
+This is the file Android will look into first, before starting the Application; and based on the declarations in the manifest Android will run the Application.

-These are the Core Components constitute a complete Android Application.
+These are the Core Components that constitute a complete Android Application.

-We discuss more about these components with working examples through my upcoming Articles.
+We discuss more these components with working examples through my upcoming Articles.